 Whether you're married or single, with or without children, a Will is something that everyone should have.
-Kayani Law Firm is experienced in helping our clients with the preparation of their Wills. and providing peace of mind to you and your loved ones.
+Kayani Law Firm is experienced in helping our clients with the preparation of their Wills and providing peace of mind to you and your loved ones.

 Without a proper Will, Ontario law decides who will receive your money and property.
 You will not be able to appoint a guardian for your minor children.
 If you are separated, your separated spouse can inherit your entire estate.
 As well, you will not be able to choose the person who will distribute your estate, arrange your funeral and ensure that all your debts and liabilities are paid.